jamitzky/pupyMPI/documentation/tut_getting_started.rst

          print message
      mpi.finalize()

-From the command line, run ``mpirun -c 2 pupympi_test1.py``.You should receive the message: "Hello World!"
+From the command line, run ``mpirun.py -c 2 pupympi_test1.py``.You should receive the message: "Hello World!"
 If you did not you might have run into one of these problems:

  * **pupyMPI complains about a Python version problem** You probably need to be explicit about your Python, as mentioned above.
 You'll also probably have to kill stuck Python processes by ``killall python`` (or ``killall Python``)
- * **Command not found** Make sure pupyMPI is in your ``PYTHONPATH``.
-It should be installed as an egg or module.
-It is also possible to start pupyMPI by cd'ing to the root directory and try this instead ``PYTHONPATH=. bin/mpirun -c 2 /path/to/pupympi_test1.py``
  * **SSH password prompt** Ensure password-less access
  * **No message appears and your script hangs** ctrl-c, kill all Python processes and use the ``-d`` parameter in addition to the others.
 You will get a metric ton of output.

-The above test example introduce the ``MPI_COMM_WORLD`` communicator holding all the started processes.
+The above test example introduces the ``MPI_COMM_WORLD`` communicator holding all the started processes.

 .. note:: If you run the above script with more than 2 participants, the script will hang.
 This is due to the participants with higher rank than 1.
 These will try to receive a message from rank 0, but such a message is never sent.